-- 19.-(1) Directors may undertake any services for the company that the directors decide. - (2) Directors are entitled to such remuneration as the directors determine- - (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company. - (3) Subject to the articles, a director's remuneration may- - (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - (4) Unless the directors decide otherwise, directors' remuneration accrues from day to day. - (5) Unless the directors decide otherwise, directors are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested.
+- 19.-(1) Directors (and alternate directors) may undertake any services for the company that the directors decide. - (2) Directors (and alternate directors) are entitled to such remuneration as the directors determine- - (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company. - (3) Subject to the articles, a director's (or alternate director's) remuneration may- - (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - (4) Unless the directors decide otherwise, directors' (and alternate directors') remuneration accrues from day to day. - (5) Unless the directors decide otherwise, directors (and alternate directors) are not accountable to the company for any remuneration which they receive as directors (or alternate directors) or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested.